 If you are thinking about kicking off the new year by giving your home or business a much-needed new set of gutters, congratulations!
 You’ve made a great choice.
 However, before you get started, there are a few things you need to know.

 The Type of Gutter Matters

 You might be tempted to go with the absolute bottom-dollar guttering you can find.
 Vinyl, aluminum, or possibly some other material can be fashioned to make a serviceable piece of guttering.
-However, you need to be aware of the drawbacks that this can result in.
+However, you need to be aware of certain drawbacks of these material choices.